Maximum assessable earnings

 Text

 Earnings loss benefits for workers are 90 per cent of net earnings up to the maximum in effect for any given year.
-Because of that, employers are not required to pay premiums on earnings above the maximum amount per worker per year.
+Because of that, the WCB does not require employers to pay premiums on earnings above the maximum amount per worker per year.
 The maximum amount per person may change from year to year.

-Employers are asked to provide a payroll estimate at the beginning of the year so the WCB can determine employers’ premiums.
+At the beginning of the year, the WCB asks employers to provide a payroll estimate so the WCB can determine employers’ premiums.
 This payroll estimate should be an accurate reflection of what an employer will pay to their workers up to the maximum that year.

 Payroll estimates need to be current because premiums are due in the coverage year to which they apply.
 If actual wages are more than 50 per cent greater than estimated wages, an underestimate penalty will apply.